ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Stage 2: Multi-LLM Interaction

 where $q_{\text{core}}$ is the core claim that determines the veracity of the news, and ${q_{\text{sub}}}$ is a collection of supporting subclaims.
 All outputs are restated as concise and objective declarative sentences.

 \textbf{Claim Verifier.} This agent verifies each claim $q$ independently.
-To ensure precision and control cost \cite{purwar2024evaluating}, a simple retrieval augmented generation (RAG) \cite{lewis2020retrieval} is implemented to build a highly relevant context $\mathcal{C}_{\text{rel}}(q)$ for each $q$ from the Open Web corpus $\mathcal{I}_{\text{web}}$.
+To ensure precision and control costs \cite{purwar2024evaluating}, a simple retrieval-augmented generation (RAG) \cite{lewis2020retrieval} is implemented to build a highly relevant context $\mathcal{C}_{\text{rel}}(q)$ for each $q$ from the Open Web corpus $\mathcal{I}_{\text{web}}$.

 The context consists of text chunks $c_j$ whose cosine similarity with the claim representation $\mathbf{v}_q$ exceeds a threshold $\theta_{\text{sim}}$:

 {

 }